BAN-AI-Multics/dps8m/docs/txt/README-macOS.txt

 require the binaries to be code signed before they can be executed.

-From a Terminal window, use the "codesign" tool, distributed with Apple Xcode or the Apple Xcode Command-Line Tools) as follows:
+From a Terminal window, use the "codesign" tool, distributed with Apple Xcode or the Apple Xcode Command-Line Tools, as follows:

 codesign -s - dps8
 codesign -s - prt2pdf
 codesign -s - punutil

+Depending on your system architecture, your version of macOS, and your system settings, even after signing the binaries, you might still receive a notice such as:

+              "dps8" can't be opened because Apple
+             cannot check it for malicious software.
+               This software needs to be updated.
+            Contact the developer for more information.

+In this case, click on "Show in Finder" button, Control-click the icon, choose "Open" from the shortcut menu, and then click "Open".
+You are now able to run the program without additional restrictions.

-It may be necessary to repeat this process if the files are copied to a different folder, even if the files have not been modified.
+It may be necessary to repeat these steps if the simulator files are copied to a different folder, even if the files have not been modified.